Bittu2611/three-phase-infarct-segmentation/README.md

 ## A Three-Phase Deep Learning Framework for Automated Infarct Segmentation in Preclinical Stroke Imaging

 Public Snippets Only.
-This repository intentionally publishes **selected fragments (model skeletons and minimal training interfaces) for U-Net, Deep U-Net, RA-UNet, and ResNet-50–based fine-tuning** to support peer review and reproducibility claims.
+This repository intentionally publishes selected fragments (model skeletons and minimal training interfaces) for U-Net, Deep U-Net, RA-UNet, and ResNet-50–based fine-tuning  to support peer review and reproducibility claims.

-Full implementations (data pipeline, complete training loops, augmentation policy, metrics, callbacks incl.
-ECE, and evaluation) are withheld and available upon request under the Custom Research License.

-Contact: **abhishekjha2611@gmail.com**

----

 ### Models Covered (snippet-only)
 - Deep U-Net